Admissions and Appeals

 Please note the timetable is very short to enable those appellants who win appeals to start as early into the school year as possible.

-The date will be during the month of September 2024.
+The appeal will be during the month of September 2025.